rails/rails/guides/source/active_record_querying.md

 However, there is one important caveat: A scope will always return an `ActiveRecord::Relation` object, even if the conditional evaluates to `false`, whereas a class method, will return `nil`.
 This can cause `NoMethodError` when chaining class methods with conditionals, if any of the conditionals return `false`.

+NOTE: Returning a single model from a scope is deprecated, because of the aforementioned caveat.
+Consider defining a class method instead.

 ### Applying a default scope

 If we wish for a scope to be applied across all queries to the model we can use the